 An Appointment of Guardian is automatically revoked upon death.

-Contact David Clifton or Scott Waterson if you wish to discuss your requirements in relation to Powers of Attorney or Enduring Guardianships or if you need assistance with the preparation of any documents, please contact our Wills & Estates Team.
+Contact David Clifton, Scott Waterson, or Andrew Brown if you wish to discuss your requirements in relation to Powers of Attorney or Enduring Guardianships or if you need assistance with the preparation of any documents, please contact our Wills & Estates Team.